Knight Rider (2008 film)

-Knight Rider is a 2008 American made-for-television action film which was created to serve as a backdoor pilot for the new Knight Rider television series, a revival of the 1982–1986 series of the same name.
-This film makes no references to either the Knight Rider 2000 film or the Team Knight Rider television series.
+Knight Rider is a 2008 American made-for-television action film, which was created to serve as a backdoor pilot for the new Knight Rider television series, a sequel to the 1982–1986 series of the same name.
+This film makes no references to either the Knight Rider 2000 film or the Team Knight Rider television series, instead as a reboot.